MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-com5-inprocesshandler.md

 ## Description

 Registers an in-process handler with one or many class registrations.
+This schema introduces some minor changes in syntactic validation from the com4 schema.

 ## Element Hierarchy